History of Saint Paul, Minnesota: Geological history

 Glacial River Warren was a prehistoric river that drained Lake Agassiz in central North America between 11,700 and 9,400 years ago.
 Lake Agassiz, which was up to 600–700 feet (~200 m) deep, and at various times covered areas totaling over 110,000 square miles (~300,000 km^{2}), was formed from the meltwaters of the Laurentide Ice Sheet during the Wisconsonian glaciation of the last ice age.
-The enormous outflow from this lake carved a wide valley now occupied by the much smaller Minnesota River and the Upper Mississippi River below its confluence with the Minnesota.
+This lake's enormous outflow carved a wide valley now occupied by the much smaller Minnesota River and the Upper Mississippi River below its confluence with the Minnesota.
 Blocked by an ice sheet to the north, the lake water rose until about 9,700 years Before Present (BP), when it overtopped the Big Stone Moraine, a ridge of glacial drift left by the receding glacier, at the location of Browns Valley, Minnesota.
 The lake's outflow was catastrophic at times, creating a wide valley to Saint Paul, where the massive River Warren Falls once graced the landscape.
 Over 1700 years this waterfall retreated upstream and undercut the Mississippi at the site of Fort Snelling.
 The falls then split.
 The Mississippi falls migrated upstream to form Saint Anthony Falls and create Minnehaha Falls in Minneapolis.
 The River Warren falls receded west in the Minnesota River valley until they reached an older buried river valley about two miles (3 km) west of the confluence, where the falls were extinguished.
 The high bluffs on either side of the river represent the channel dug by the River Warren as it carried massive volumes of water through Saint Paul.